-The Master of Arts in Counseling is a 66-hour degree designed for persons seeking graduate-level instruction in counseling and a curriculum that provides opportunities to integrate counseling theories and techniques with pastoral approaches and perspectives.
+The Master of Arts in Counseling at the seminary’s Loise Henderson Wessendorff Center for Christian Ministry and Vocation is a 66-hour degree designed for persons seeking graduate-level instruction in counseling and a curriculum that provides opportunities to integrate counseling theories and techniques with pastoral approaches and perspectives.
 The core curriculum (four courses) provides a biblical, theological, historical, and ethical foundation for pastoral ministry.
 All other courses (required and elective) are directly related to counseling.

 Notes on Licensure

 The Master of Arts in Counseling curriculum provides the academic foundation, including the 300-hour practicum requirement, specified by the State of Texas for the credential of Licensed Professional Counselor (LPC).
 While conforming to the State of Texas requirements, courses in the MAC program at the seminary are taught from a Christian faith perspective such that professional and pastoral competence is emphasized.